 Students wishing to live on campus can complete a housing contract through their IUP computer account (MyIUP).
 See instructions below.
 The on-campus residence halls at IUP are newly built and refurnished.
 There are a variety of types of rooms you can reserve.
 Visit the Office of Housing, Residential Living, and Dining for more details.

 Wallwork Hall, our Global Awareness building, is the residence hall we suggest international students reserve, because it is available during breaks and most international students will be housed here.
 The Office of Housing, Residential Living, and Dining cannot make a room assignment without your signed agreement.
 For general questions about housing, please see the Office of Housing, Residential Living, and Dining website, e-mail IUP-OHRL@iup.edu, or call 724-357-2696.

-For Fall 2016, all students must return their housing contracts to IUP by June 1, 2016, to guarantee housing.
+For fall term, all students must return their housing contracts to IUP by June 1, to guarantee housing.
 If your contract is submitted after this date, IUP cannot guarantee on-campus housing, nor will we arrange off-campus housing.
-For Spring 2017, housing contracts should be submitted online prior to December 15, 2016.
+For spring term, housing contracts should be submitted online prior to December 15.

 Please note that an online on-campus housing contract is a binding legal agreement.
 If you sign a contract for fall, you are required to stay in the residence hall for fall and spring, unless you are a one-semester exchange student.
 If you sign a contract for spring, your contract ends at the end of the spring semester.
 Contracts are renewed every year and must be applied separately for summer sessions.
 Students are only permitted to live on campus while taking classes during summer sessions.